mort8088/mort8088.com/content/posts/2013-04-30-bedlam-breakout.md

 While you are hitting those bricks there will be some power-ups and downs that you can catch, like Superball which will plough through all the bricks until the timer runs out.

 You start out with 3 lives and can catch a falling heart to get more.
-Once you lose all your lives it&#8217;s game over and the woman has to stay in Bedlam forever.
+Once you lose all your lives it's game over and the woman has to stay in Bedlam forever.
 <!--more-->